"The Expert Authority You Can Trust"

 There are claims being made out there that anyone with leaky gut should not take probiotics because the bacteria could pass through the intestinal wall and cause illness.
-But a recent study out of the Emory University School of Medicine in Atlanta; shows that probiotic bacteria actually "trigger the production of host epithelial cells, which line the various cavities of the body, which in turn activates and proliferates the spread of intestinal stem cells."
+But a 2013 study out of the Emory University School of Medicine in Atlanta; shows that probiotic bacteria actually "trigger the production of host epithelial cells, which line the various cavities of the body, which in turn activates and proliferates the spread of intestinal stem cells."
 These intestinal stem cells rebuild the intestinal wall.
 A high dose probiotic like those described here is suggested for leaky gut, 15 minutes after one or two colostrum tablets.

-MPS-Gold is also suggested for leaky gut syndrome.
+MPS-Gold is also good for leaky gut syndrome.
 Not only does it kill candida yeast and increase immune function, but I have seen it stop intestinal bleeding within 24 hours in animals and humans.
 That proves to me that it definitely heals the lining of the intestine.

 Then you just have to give it time.
 It took you years to get leaky gut syndrome so it is going to take a while for your body to heal.

 Any questions about leaky gut syndrome please feel free to contact me from the contact page of this website.

 Zonulin, a newly discovered modulator of intestinal permeability, and its expression in coeliac disease.
 Fasano A, Not T, Wang W, Uzzau S, Berti I, Tommasini A, Goldblum SE.